 Magnesium balanceUsing next-generation sequencing, we aim to identify the genetic origin of disease in patients with magnesium disturbances.
 Using a wide range of molecular, cellular and physiological techniques, we examine new genes or new regulatory pathways in magnesium (re)absorption in the intestine and in the kidney.
 Identification of new genes that cause hypomagnesemia is essential for the development of new treatments.For Health Care Professionals: We are currently recruiting new patients!
 Please contact us for genetic testing of patients with hereditary hypomagnesemia.

-Supported by NWO Rubicon and Veni Grants, my team is examining the role of magnesium in the development of the diabetes mellitus type 2.
+Supported by NWO Rubicon and Dutch Diabetes Research Foundaiton Grants, my team is examining the role of magnesium in the development of the diabetes mellitus type 2.

-Hypomagnesemia in diabetes mellitusSupported by NWO Rubicon and Veni Grants, my team is examining the role of magnesium in the development of the diabetes mellitus type 2.
+Hypomagnesemia in diabetes mellitusSupported by NWO Rubicon and Dutch Diabetes Research Foundaiton Grants, my team is examining the role of magnesium in the development of the diabetes mellitus type 2.
 As 30% of all type 2 diabetics suffers from hypomagnesemia, we aim to effects of magnesium on lipid and glucose metabolism.
 By examining the effects of magnesium on insulin secretion and insulin sensitivity, we aim to understand why patients with hypomagnesemia have a worse disease progression.

 Magnesium treatment for vascular calcificationCardiovascular complications are the main cause of death for patients with chronic kidney disease.
-In this research project funded by the Dutch Kidney Foundation, we examine whether magnesium prevents cardiovascular complications in the context of chronic kidney disease.
-By analysing crystal formation, cellular transdifferentiation and animals models, we aim to reduce vascular calcification in cell models and animal models.
+In this research project funded by the Dutch Kidney Foundation, we examine whether magnesium prevents vascular calcification in the context of chronic kidney disease.
+By analysing crystal formation, cellular transdifferentiation and animals models, we aim to reduce vascular calcification.

 Several discoveries were made by our research group.